 The Fresh Water Pearl wrap bracelet is purely stunning.
 I can’t describe it any other way.
 Among silver crystals are fresh pearl elements.
 They are handwoven on metallic gold leather and have a crystal button closure.

 This post, is about the inspiration it gave me.
 This bracelet is not full of pearls, it’s got pearls in between silver crystals.
 To me, it is another reminder that while everything may feel like it’s closing in there is a light at the end of the tunnel.

 As you may know, a pearl is formed by constant friction to an object that invades it’s shell.
 This resonates with my life, as it seems there has been so much friction.
 Pearls remind me that God is making something out of me, even in the middle of the trials in my life where the worst possible invasions of pain and sorrow.

-Disclosure: there are tragedies ripping the life of our family right now, so perhaps I’m a little deeper than I normally would be.
+Disclosure: there were tragedies ripping the life of our family when this was written, so perhaps I was feeling a little deeper than I normally would have been.
 Or maybe not.
 I don’t know.
-This is all within two years of losing our beautiful, amazing baby girl and then my Momma only four months later.
+This was all within two years of losing our beautiful, amazing baby girl and then my Momma only four months later.

 What I know is that God used this bracelet to inspire me.
 Providing as He always does, even when I don’t feel that He is.
 I was inspired.
 By a bracelet I’d been wearing for weeks.